luxonis/depthai-hardware/docs/source/pages/guides/af_ff.rst

 ************************

-If you aren't sure whether the OAK in front of you has Auto-Focus or Fixed-Focus color camera, you can recognize it by the silver metal ring on the auto-focus mechanicsm, as shown on the image below.
+If you aren't sure whether the OAK in front of you has Auto-Focus or Fixed-Focus color camera, you can recognize it by the silver metal ring on the auto-focus mechanism, as shown in the image below.

 .. image:: /_static/images/guides/AF_FF_recognize.jpg